MARs: Multi-view Attention Regularizations

 Results

-MARs leads to improved attention alignment comapared with rotational equivarant and spatial attention layers (RIC CA):
+MARs leads to improved attention alignment compared with rotational equivariant and spatial attention layers (RIC CA):

 and maintains this alignment across different environment features: